franke-hub/SDL/src/cpp/Edit/Xcb/doc/Internal-logic.md

 -------- Footnotes -----------------------------------------------------------

-[1]: Why split move into cut and paste?
-The quick answer is that it simplicifies REDO and UNDO logic.
-Move can move lines or blocks from one file to another.
-Since REDO and UNDO are file-specific operations, it would be impossible to REDO or UNDO a file to file move after one of the files was closed.

-[2]: Split and join operations may modify the no-delimiter line as part of their normal operation.
+[1]: Split and join operations may modify the no-delimiter line as part of their normal operation.
 It's not a special case.